hgrov52/djreference/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Contributing

-Don't hesitate to create a pull request.
-Every contribution is appreciated.
-In development you can start the tests by calling `npm test`.
-Checkout our [contribution README](https://github.com/JoeKarlsson/movie-script-scraper/blob/master/CONTRIBUTING.md) for more info.

 ### Contributing TLDR;